Unlike our network-connected OTA DVRs, TV-connected Tablo DVRs send video directly to your television set via an HDMI cable.

 Enjoy your favorite live or recorded Over-the-Air TV shows via Tablo’s beautiful easy-to-use interface and included remote control without the need for a separate streaming device or app.

-However, TV-connected Tablo DVRs also offer the flexibility to stream live and recorded TV to additional televisions within the home via select streaming devices and Smart TVs.
+However, TV-connected Tablo DVRs also offer the flexibility to stream live and recorded TV to additional televisions within the home via select streaming devices and Smart TVs with an active TV Guide Data Service subscription.

 To set up your TV-Connected Tablo OTA DVR you need: